-Quartz countertops, once unknown, have developed a reputation over the last 50 years as a high-end surface material.
+Quartz countertops have developed a reputation over the last few decades as high-end surface material.
 But the process of gaining respect has been slow.
-Even today, quartz counters compete with solid surface (i.e., Corian) and natural stone for space in kitchens and baths.
+Even today, quartz counters compete with solid surface materials such as Corian and natural stone for space in kitchens and baths.
 While still a bit on the pricey side, quartz countertops have been coming down in price in recent years—pitting them squarely against their premium competitors.

 Even if you are not familiar with quartz as a name for this material, you may be familiar with its more prosaic name: engineered stone counters.

-Numerous companies such as Cosentino (Silestone), DuPont, Cambria and others used Breton’s patent for their own type of quartz countertops.
-For example, DuPont's version of the quartz countertop is called Zodiaq.
+Numerous companies such as Cosentino (Silestone), DuPont, Cambria, and others used Breton’s patent for their own type of quartz countertops.
+For example, DuPont's version of the quartz countertop is called Corian Quartz (formerly Zodiaq).
 Silestone's quartz is simply Silestone (since this is their flagship product).

 - Hardness: Quartz is extremely hard and makes for a good work surface.
-It is largely composed of minerals (contrasted with solid surface counters which are about 33% inorganic binding resins and 66% organic minerals).
-Laminate in no way rivals quartz in this area, because of laminate's wood base layer, which gives it a hollow feeling.
+It is largely composed of minerals (contrasted with solid surface counters which are about 33-percent inorganic binding resins and 66-percent natural minerals).
+Laminate in no way rivals quartz in this area, because of laminate's particleboard wood base layer, which gives it a hollow feeling.

-- Few, If Any, Imperfections: Slab granite is a natural product, ripped straight from the earth and sliced into sheets; it is expected that slab will have imperfections.
+- Few or No Imperfections: Slab granite is a natural product, taken straight from the earth and sliced into sheets, so it is expected that the slab will have imperfections.
 Installers have an easier time dealing with quartz than they do with granite because it is a predictable material and produces less waste product.
 Any imperfections in quartz would have occurred during the manufacturing process.

-Expect prices to begin at $60 and $100 per square foot for good quality brands such as Cambria, Caesarstone, Silestone, or Dupont Zodiaq.
+Expect prices to begin at $60 and $100 per square foot for high-quality brands such as Cambria, Caesarstone, Silestone, or Dupont Zodiaq.

-Because quartz countertops are engineered, almost any type of color can be brought out in the surface by means of pigmentation.
-Not only that, but other types of materials such as stone and glass can be incorporated into this quartz-resin slurry.
+Since quartz countertops are engineered, almost any type of color can be brought out on the surface by means of pigmentation.
+Not only that but other types of materials such as stone and glass can be incorporated into this quartz-resin slurry.

 For anyone who wants a granite countertop, it is worth investigating quartz counters as an alternative.
-Quartz has much of the chaotic appearance as does natural stone, without stone's unpredictability.
+Quartz has much of an attractive chaotic appearance as does natural stone, but without stone's unpredictability.